Skip to main content

 So the smart move is to request a sidebar, approach when directed, and instruct the Court that you plan to exercise the right to decide the law and the facts as justice dictates.
 But what if a judge asks: “You’ll follow the law as I instruct it, right?”
 What if you feel intimidated?

 An intelligent judge may present a hypothetical and ask if you would follow the law under that example.
-I would say that it offers an incomplete hypothetical and would preserve my right to decide the law and the facts as I see fit.
+It offers an incomplete hypothetical and would preserve my right to decide the law and the facts as I see fit.

 You, the citizen, are the last line in defense of freedom.
 Use our online website contact form or telephone us today for a free consultation about any personal injury claim or procedural issue you face, including jury nullification laws, risks, and liberties.